leopoulson/gossip-planning/README.md

 - Visualisations thereof
 - Implement a program to generate gossip graphs for testing
 - Add in automated testing (QuickCheck?)
+	- It may still be good to try and use QuickCheck for some property-based stuff.
+HUnit is cool, but QuickCheck might let us do some more powerful things.
 - Understand how to use Transducers in Haskell ✅

 ## To Consider